adamjtaylor/tablet-classification/manuscript.md

 It is notable that for both DESI MS and Transmission Raman data assessment of active ingredients or film coating, or excipients alone cannot robustly separate all tablet types.
 We can objectively assess the relative overall spectral similarity between and within tablet types by calculating the cosine distance of each spectrum of the same modality from one another.
 The cosine similarity matrix for DESI MS (Figure 2A) reveals that the highest cosine similarities are between spectra from tablet type D (D vs. D, 0.97 +/- 0.03) and between spectra from tablet type A (A vs. A, 0.96 +/- 0.02).
 The low standard deviation of cosine similarity within these tablet types indicates the highly reproducible spectra achieved from these samples.
 Tablet types C and D have a lower mean cosine similarity and higher variance of similarity within their respective tablet types (B vs. B, 0.77 +/- 0.08.
 C vs. C 0.85 +/- 0.12).
 Tablet types B and C are relatively alike, with cosine similarity of 0.71.
 Conversely, tablet types A and D, are relatively dissimilar to one another (0.45 +/- 0.03).

-For Transmission Raman spectroscopy, high cosine similarity is observed within tablet types (all greater than 0.97), However, spectral similarity between tablets A & D is notably higher than for DESI MSI (0.97 +/- 0.01).
+For Transmission Raman spectroscopy, high cosine similarity is observed within tablet types (all greater than 0.97), However, spectral similarity between tablets A & D is notably higher than for DESI MS (0.97 +/- 0.01).
 This is also seen in the high similarity between tables B and C (0.99 +/- 0.01), where the only visible spectral difference is for Caffeine, (541, cm^-1^, present in B, absent in C).
 All other peaks are visibly identical contributing to the high similarity value.

-The visible differences between mean spectra and differences in cosine similarities suggest that this DESI MSI may be amenable for the training of classification algorithms to classify unseen data, but that transmission Raman spectroscopy may be more challenging.
+The visible differences between mean spectra and differences in cosine similarities suggest that this DESI MS may be amenable for the training of classification algorithms to classify unseen data, but that transmission Raman spectroscopy may be more challenging.

 ![
 **Relative spectral similarity and classification performance comparision** (top row) Cosine similarity matrix for each scan of the training dataset from (A) DESI MS or (B) transmission Raman spectroscopy. (middle row) Cross validation F1 measures for (B) DESI MS and (E) transmission Raman spectroscopy.
-Bars and labels show mean +/- 1 SD for 10-folds with 10 repeats. (bottom row) Confusion matrix for the test set for (A) DESI MSI classified by a SFM with polynomial kernel or (F) transmission Raman Spectroscopy classified LDA.
+Bars and labels show mean +/- 1 SD for 10-folds with 10 repeats. (bottom row) Confusion matrix for the test set for (A) DESI MS classified by a SFM with polynomial kernel or (F) transmission Raman Spectroscopy classified LDA.
 Colour and labels show proportion of correct classifications.
 ](https://github.com/adamjtaylor/tablet-classification/raw/main/content/figures/fig2.png "Figure 2"){#fig:similarity width="75%"}

 ### Assessment of different classification algorithms

 A wide range of classification algorithms are available and have been demonstrated for classification of spectrometric and spectroscopic data.
 Here we assessed a range of classification algorithms including linear discriminate analysis, tree-based methods, a simple neural network, and support vector machines.
 A 10-fold cross-validation enables the variance of each algorithm to be assessed.
 Figure 2B and 2E shows the F1 score of each algorithm for cross-validation for DESI MS and Transmission Raman.
-The F1 score summarizes the precision and recall of the model with equal weights.
+The F1 score summarises the precision and recall of the model with equal weights.

-For DESI MSI All tested algorithms performed well with mean F1 scores above 0.88.
+For DESI MS All tested algorithms performed well with mean F1 scores above 0.88.
 4 algorithms provide a mean F1 score above 0.95, these include the two tree-based methods, random forest and boosted tree.
 However, the two highest performing algorithms are the support vector machines.
 The use of a SVM with a polynomial kernel provides a F1 score of 0.992 on the cross-validation training set.

 For transmission Raman data a linear discriminant analysis (LDA) model is most robust yielding a F1 measure greater than 0.95.
 Random forest, naïve Bayes and nearest neighbor models also performed well with F1 measures greater than 0.9 a similar level of performance.
 LDA cross validation was rapid, with the naïve Bayes model having the longest run time (Figure S1b).
 Unlike for DESI MS, here a SVM with a polynomial kernel performed less well with a F1 measure of 0.876.